Golden and Silver Dark Sirens for precise H0 measurement with HETDEX: Methods and Data

 where $\chi_i$ is the spin magnitude between $[0, \chi_{\max}=1]$, and $\mathrm{B}(\alpha_{\chi_i}, \beta_{\chi_i})$ is the beta function.
 This restriction excludes precession effects while modeling spins aligned with the orbital angular momentum.

-The simulated population contains $10^6$ BBH mergers distributed uniformly across five redshift bins spanning $0.005 \leq z \leq 3$, ensuring sufficient sampling across the detection range.
-The population is reweighted to follow a realistic redshift distribution modeled by the \citet{madau_dickinson_2014} star-formation-rate history,
+The simulated population contains $10^6$ BBH mergers distributed across five redshift bins—$[0.005, 0.1]$, $[0.1, 0.5]$, $[0.5, 1]$, $[1, 2]$, and $[2, 3]$—with roughly $2 \times 10^5$ injections per bin.
+This stratified sampling approach ensures sufficient coverage of the parameter space across the entire detection range, particularly at higher redshifts where detection probability is lower.
+To reflect a physical population, these injections are subsequently reweighted onto a fine-grained grid of 50 logarithmic steps following the \citep{madau_dickinson_2014} star-formation-rate history,

 with $(z_p,\, \gamma,\, \kappa) = (1.9,\, 2.7,\, 5.6)$~\citep{Madau:1996hu}.
 This functional form is used here directly as a phenomenological parametrization of the redshift evolution of the BBH merger-rate density.
 In this approach, the effects of formation-to-merger time delays are incorporated implicitly through the assumed redshift dependence.
 We normalize the above equation to ensure that the simulated detections reflect realistic source populations with a local merger rate density consistent with $23.9^{+14.3}_{-8.6} \ \mathrm{Gpc}^{-3}\,\mathrm{yr}^{-1}$ \citep{LIGOScientific:2020kqk}.